Network News

 A new Centre of Excellence on Sustainable Crop Post-Harvest Management will create blueprint for Indian horticulture farmers to get more produce to market.

-Team now in place at India’s clean cold centres of excellence
+Team now in place at India’s Centres of Excellence

 Experts are ready to promote innovation and accelerate deployment of energy-efficient refrigeration for food and vaccine supply chains across India.